Hannes Schneider: Biography

-Schneider was drafted into the Austrian Army in 1908, but was reassigned to the Reserves after a few months when the town fathers of St Anton claimed that his ski school had become crucial in the Arlberg region.
+Schneider was drafted into the Austrian Army in 1908, but was reassigned to the reserves after a few months.
+The town fathers of St Anton claimed that his ski school had become crucial in the Arlberg region.
 Schneider did serve as a ski instructor for the Austrian Army during the First World War, after which he returned to the Hotel Post.
 In 1920, he appeared in a documentary film based on the Arlberg technique, and formed a semi-independent ski school where by 1924 he had formalized his method of instruction.
 In 1928, he helped organize the international Arlberg-Kandahar alpine race at St. Anton.

 In the interwar period he also appeared in several more of Dr. Arnold Fanck's ski films.
 The White Ecstasy, which helped make skiing widely popular, was filmed at the Arlberg in the winter of 1930–1931.
 Schneider also co-wrote a best-selling instructional book with Fanck, named Die Wunder des Schneeschuhs, which was translated into English as The Wonders of Skiing in 1931.
 Former students of Hannes Schneider include Otto Lang, Friedl Pfeifer, and Toni Matt.